Budgeting and forecasting in Vena: webinar recap

 4 reasons to rely on Vena for budgeting

 The downside of this approach?
 It’s difficult to set up through a simple spreadsheet.
-“While Excel is a powerful tool, it’s not designed to support comprehensive budgeting that involves several departments,” says Ben’s colleague Michael De Meyere, business controlling expert.
+“While Excel is a powerful tool, it’s not designed to support comprehensive budgeting that involves several departments,” says Ben’s colleague Michiel De Meyere, business controlling expert.
 Enter the Vena platform.
-During the Vena webinar, Michael and Ben illustrated how Vena supports – and improves – the budgeting exercise.
+During the Vena webinar, Michiel and Ben illustrated how Vena supports – and improves – the budgeting exercise.

 1. Consolidating all information to uncover insights